-After four centuries of service, Port Vell can definitely claim to be the oldest operating port in Barcelona.
-Significantly, it was the first major dock used by the city, offering ships a place to shelter from storms.
-Port Vell effectively separated the city from the sea.
+After four centuries of service, Port Vell can claim to be the oldest operating port in Barcelona.
+Significantly, it was the first significant dock used by the city, offering ships a place to shelter from storms.
+Port Vell effectively separated the town from the sea.

 The Mediterranean has always been a vital, living part of Barcelona and its culture.
 Consequently, the construction of a port was essential to enable the city to become a gateway to other lands.
 The builders used reclaimed sand from the sea to create the port.
 Over the centuries, Port Vell has given Barcelona a collective identity of being both a major European city and significant seaport.